Ashley's bend: Security

 In the 1930s, Ashley performed security tests on a number of bends for the Collins and Aikman company.
 The manufacturer wanted a bend that would not slip when tied in mohair, a stiff slippery material.
 The jerk testing Ashley performed placed his bend, #1452, equal to the barrel knot in exhibiting no slippage at all.
 All other bends he tested slipped to some extent, and most failed completely in less than 100 loading cycles.

 Jamming behavior

 Most references fail to distinguish the distinct ways in which the two ends of the knot can be dressed.
 As the two working ends emerge from the knot, they make a sort of vortex that twists the tails in one direction; the tails can be oriented such that they are twisted ever tighter together, or put on the other side of each other in which case the setting of the knot can lead to a jamming state.

+Uses

+This knot belongs to a group of knots formed by interlocking overhand knots.
+Its purpose is to securely join two ropes of similar thickness.
+Ashley's testing confirmed its reliability with minimal slipping tendencies.
+One needs to dress the knot correctly for easy loosening when expecting a heavy load.